tanho63/tanho.ca/content/posts/2026-08-30_dry-aging/index.md

 <img src="fridge-setup.jpg" alt="dry-aging fridge setup" style="max-height:400px">

-I got a [dedicated fridge](https://www.costco.ca/frigidaire-21-in.-6.0-cu-ft.-commercial-glass-display-refrigerator.product.4000409375.html) from Costco, around 6.0 cubic feet with a glass door and wire shelving, and on balance I think it worked really well - it held humidity pretty decently, was able to fit a good sized chunk of meat on a shelf, and the glass door let me look in on it whenever I wanted.
+I got a [dedicated fridge](https://www.costco.ca/frigidaire-21-in.-6.0-cu-ft.-commercial-glass-display-refrigerator.product.4000409375.html) from Costco - around 6.0 cubic feet with a glass door and wire shelving - and on balance I think it worked really well: it held humidity pretty decently, was able to fit a good sized chunk of meat on a shelf, and the glass door let me look in on it whenever I wanted.
 The one downside is that it uses a mechanical thermostat for deciding when to kick on the compressor, and I ended up needing